bigdevwhale/marat555.github.io/_posts/2018-10-07-generating-objects.md

 #### Example

-You need to create a variety of products of a certain kinds.
+You need to create a variety of products of certain kinds.

 #### Implementation